blacklucius101/Tester/README.md

 - If bearish lock is active:
     - agreeing border is support, disagreeing border is resistance.

+For a candle crossing a border (ie. open is on one side of the border and close is on the other side):
-- A close is considered beyond agreeing/disagreeing border if the close is nearer to the outer border than it is to the midline.
+- A close is considered "beyond agreeing/disagreeing border" if the close is nearer to the outer border than it is to the midline.
-- A close is considered within agreeing/disagreeing border if the close is nearer to the midline than it is to the outer border.
+- A close is considered "within agreeing/disagreeing border" if the close is nearer to the midline than it is to the outer border.

-When a lock is active, contractions cause BOS and MSS, if they occur in the support/resistance zones.
+When a lock is active, contractions (LH/HL, as defined in Phase 3) cause BOS and MSS, if they occur beyond the corresponding agreeing border of that lock state.
+We'll refer to contraction semafors in the agreeing border zone as valid contractions hereafter.

-When candles cross beyond an agreeing border, `total_contraction + current_temp` is evaluated.
+When a valid contraction (as defined in the statement above) occurs, `total_contraction + current_temp` is evaluated, similar to how `total_expansion + current_temp` is checked for expansions.
-* `>=9500 is BOS`
+* BOS threshold is 9500
-* `>=24000 is MSS`
+* MSS threshold is 24000
+MSS overwrites/succeeds BOS.

+For bullish contraction, `total_contraction + current_temp` <= -9500 or -24000.
+For bearish contraction, `total_contraction + current_temp` >= 9500 or 24000.

-If this evaluates to true, the first candle that closes back within the agreeing border confirms BOS/MSS.
-When a BOS or MSS is triggered, draw a vertical solid magenta line.
+If this evaluates to true, the first candle that closes back within the agreeing border confirms BOS/MSS and triggers the drawing of a vertical solid magenta line.

-If price crosses beyond a disagreeing border and closes back within the disagreeing border, MSS and BOS are reset.
+If price crosses beyond the disagreeing border of that lock state and closes back within the disagreeing border of that lock state, any active MSS and BOS state is reset.
+Any active BOS and MSS state is also reset when the opposite lock is triggered.

-An MSS causes an expansion of 12000 points to trigger a lock state (ie. it halves the threshold value).
+An MSS causes an expansion of 12000 points to trigger the opposite lock state (ie. it halves the threshold value).
+Example case:
+- if bullish lock is active, an active MSS causes a bearish expansion of -12000 to trigger a bearish lock, instead of the usual -24000 outlined in Phase 3.
+- if bearish lock is active, an active MSS causes a bullish expansion of 12000 to trigger a bullish lock, instead of the usual 24000 outlined in Phase 3.

 --------------------------------------------------------------